Last Updated on September 24, 2022

 Red food dyes are often artificial or man-made food colorants, the most common types being Red 40 and Red 3.

-Many food dye allergies include Red 40, so it is essential to monitor for any adverse effects of consuming Red 40, as well as Yellow 5, Yellow 6, and Blue 1 (source: International Journal of Occupational and Environmental Health [IJOMEH]).
+Many food dye allergies include Red 40, so it is essential to monitor for any adverse health effects of consuming Red 40, as well as Yellow 5, Yellow 6, and Blue 1 (source: International Journal of Occupational and Environmental Health [IJOMEH]).

 Red 3 has been associated with cancer in animals (source: IJOMEH).
 However, previous studies are not recent and have yielded conflicting results.
 While unlikely to cause harm, it is safest to avoid consuming Red 3 during pregnancy.